Moult/welgam/README.md

 ## vlibrary-dci

 The DCI branch provides useful tool interfaces and exception classes when developing in a DCI environment.

-Be sure to prune what you don't need during the project.
+Be sure to prune what you don't need during the project, check the license definition (default is MIT), and change the namespace.

+These tool interfaces are fully supported by the Kohana-based driver module provided with vtemplate, but are essentially framework agnostic.

 # Get started immediately